ravisuhag/portfolio/posts/culture.md

 From my personal experience, a lot of companies talk about being “people first,” but most don’t practice the mindset of what it takes to be truly people first.

-For us, it is about distributing ownership to everyone in the team.
+For us, it is about distributing ownership to everyone on the team.
 This ownership gives everyone the responsibility to put their best and gives meaning to daily work.

 ## Empathy